Mother’s Day Crochet Gift Idea–Spa Set

 Create the perfect Mother’s Day gift with this spa set

 I have the perfect pattern and gift idea for Mother’s Day!
 It’s the Farmhouse Spa Set pattern designed by yours truly.
-This pattern even comes with the instructions to make the basket to hold it all.
+This pattern even comes with instructions to make the basket to hold it all.

-I scoured my brain for an idea for what to give my mother and my mother-in-law for Mother’s Day.
+I scoured my brain for an idea of what to give my mother and my mother-in-law for Mother’s Day.
 I’ve given plants and pre-set up baskets of just…stuff, but this year, I wanted something more personal.

 A Handmade Spa Set is perfect!